okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 ### Use Branding variables

-After you create a theme for your org, select the `FULL_THEME` variant to use branding variables in your custom email templates.
+After you create a theme for your org, select the `FULL_THEME` ("Solid Background") variant to use branding variables in your custom email templates.

 > **Note:** If you delete any of the following optional variables from the email code, you disconnect the theme object properties from the email template.